ComputationalRadiationPhysics/pyDive/docs/tutorial.rst

 *square_fields* is called on each :term:`engine` where *npfield* is a structure (:mod:`pyDive.arrayOfStructs`) of numpy-arrays representing a sub part of the big *h5fields*.
 :func:`pyDive.algorithm.mapReduce` can be called with an arbitrary number of arrays including :obj:`pyDive.ndarrays`, :obj:`pyDive.h5_ndarrays` and :obj:`pyDive.cloned_ndarrays`.
-If there are :obj:`pyDive.h5_ndarrays` it will check whether they fit into the cluster memory as a whole and loads them piece by piece if not.
+If there are :obj:`pyDive.h5_ndarrays` it will check whether they fit into the cluster's main memory as a whole and loads them piece by piece if not.

 Now let's say our dataset is really big and we just want to get a first estimate of the total energy: ::

   ...
   total_energy = pyDive.mapReduce(square_fields, np.add, h5fields[::10, ::10]) * 10.0**2

-This is valid if *h5fields[::10, ::10]* fits into the cluster's memory.
+This is valid if *h5fields[::10, ::10]* fits into the cluster's main memory.
 Note that slicing on a :obj:`pyDive.h5_ndarray` always means reading or writing from hdf5 to respectively from memory.
 So in this case we also could have used the very first version: ::

     import pyDive